hoopdad/bendlang/README.md

 # Experimenting with Bend

+## About Bend

+Bend is a high level language like python that easily runs on CPUs or GPUs, without the configuration needed on specialized GPU compilers.
+Thanks to my friend and colleague Gus for introducing me to it.

 ## Install

 I am running this through WSL2 on Windows 11, on a laptop with an Intel i5 processor and an NVidia RTX-2050 graphics card.
 It is likely that other platforms have similar but different installation procedures and different hardware configurations give different results.